Semi-derived Ringel-Hall algebras and Drinfeld double: Introduction

 Assume that $\ca$ is a hereditary abelian category.
-After obtaining some homological properties of $\Z/2$-graded acyclic complexes in Section 2, we define in Section 3 the so called modified Ringel-Hall algebra of $\ca$, denoted by $\cm\ch_{\Z/2}(\ca)$, to be the localization of a quotient algebra of the Ringel-Hall algebra of $\cc_{\Z/2}(\ca)$, the category of all $\Z/2$-graded complexes of $\ca$.
-We prove such Ringel-Hall algebra to have a nice basis as a vector space.
-As a consequence $\cm\ch_{\Z/2}(\ca)$ is a free module over a suitably defined quantum torus of acyclic complexes, with a basis given by the isomorphism classes of objects in the derived category of $\Z/2$-graded complexes, and so in somehow $\cm\ch_{\Z/2}(\ca)$ has a similar meaning as the semi-derived Hall algebra of Gorsky.
-In Section 4, we prove that in twisted case $\cm\ch_{\Z/2}(\ca)$ is isomorphic to the Drinfeld double Ringel-Hall algebra of $\ch_{tw}^e(\ca)$, the twisted extended Ringel-Hall algebra of $\ca$ itself.
-Recently, Yanagida in \cite{Y} proved the same result for the Bridgeland's Ringel-Hall algebra in case when $\ca$ has enough projective objects.
-Our result is more general and it shows in particular that over a finite field for the category of finite-dimensional nilpotent representations of a quiver which may have oriented cycles and the category of coherent sheaves on a smooth projective curve or on a weighted projective line, their twisted modified Ringel-Hall algebras are isomorphic to their Drinfeld double Ringel-Hall algebras.
-In Section 5, if $\ca$ has a tilting object $T$, then its modified Ringel-Hall algebra is isomorphic to the $\Z/2$-graded semi-derived Hall algebra $\cs\cd\ch_{\Z/2}(\add T)$ of the exact category $\add T$, and so isomorphic to the Bridgeland's Ringel-Hall algebra of $\mod (\End(T))$.
-Finally we should say that with a similar way one can easily get a $\Z$-graded complex version of the modified Ringel-Hall algebra and it is still of the almost same nice properties and structures.
+After obtaining some homological properties of $\Z/2$-graded acyclic complexes in Section \ref{sec2}, we define in Section \ref{sec:semi} the so-called semi-derived Ringel-Hall algebra of $\ca$, denoted by $\cs\cd\ch_{\Z/2}(\ca)$ or $\cs\cd\ch(\ca)$, to be the localization of a quotient algebra of the Ringel-Hall algebra of $\cc_{\Z/2}(\ca)$, the category of $\Z/2$-graded complexes over $\ca$.
+We prove that the underlying vector space of such a Ringel-Hall algebra has a natural basis.
+As a consequence, $\cs\cd\ch(\ca)$ is a free module over a suitably defined quantum torus of acyclic complexes, with a basis given by the isomorphism classes of objects in the derived category of $\Z/2$-graded complexes ({see Theorem~ \ref{theorem basis of modified hall algebra}, Corollary~ \ref{corollary basis of semi-derived hall algebra2})}.
+This structure is similar to Gorsky's semi-derived Hall algebra.
+In addition, we also obtain another basis of $\cs\cd\ch(\ca)$, which provides a triangular decomposition of $\cs\cd\ch(\ca)$ ({see Theorem \ref{lemma basis of semi-derived hall algebra of A}).

+In Section \ref{sec:Drinfeld}, we prove that the twisted version of $\cs\cd\ch(\ca)$ is isomorphic to the Drinfeld double of $\ch_{tw}^e(\ca)$, where $\ch_{tw}^e(\ca)$ denotes the twisted extended Ringel-Hall algebra of $\ca$ ({see Theorem \ref{theorem semi-derived hall algebra isomorphic to Drinfeld double}}).
+As a consequence, we obtain that the structure of the Drinfeld double of $\ch_{tw}^e(\ca)$ can de defined on the tensor product $\ch_{tw}^e(\ca)\otimes \ch_{tw}^e(\ca)$ (instead of its completion).
+This result generalizes the corresponding results of \cite{BS1,Cr}.
+Recently, S. Yanagida \cite{Y} proved the same result for Bridgeland's Hall algebra under the assumption that $\ca$ has enough projective objects.
+Our result is more general and it shows that in particular for the category of finite-dimensional representations of a quiver possibly with oriented cycles and for the category of coherent sheaves on a smooth projective curve or on a weighted projective line, their twisted semi-derived Ringel-Hall algebras are isomorphic to the corresponding Drinfeld double of the twisted extended Ringel-Hall algebras.